Frequently Asked Questions - Consumer

 How do I check the output of the solar panel?

-Disconnect the solar panel from the battery.
-Then, with your meter set to DC voltage, put the red wire of the solar panel to the red lead of your meter, and the black wire of the solar panel to the black lead of your meter.
-This will give the voltage the panel is producing
+solar panel to the red lead of your meter, and the black wire of the solar panel to the black lead of your meter.

 Next, set your meter to DCmA or DC Amps and reconnect the leads as previously described.
-This will show you the current output of the panel.
-Be careful not to exceed the current capacity of your meter, especially in the DCmA setting.
+This will show you